 Protect your employees

 Employees tend to perform better at work if they feel valued and protected.
 As a business leader, you can meet these expectations by protecting employees against workplace injuries and illnesses.
-This step goes a long way in ensuring employees feel satisfied with their job because they’ll be confident you’re operating legally and professionally.
+This step goes a long way in ensuring employees feel satisfied with their jobs because they’ll be confident you’re operating legally and professionally.

 To ensure your workers are safe, consider investing in workers’ compensation insurance.
-If you’re new in management, you’re probably thinking, how does workers comp work?
+If you’re new in management, you’re probably thinking, how do workers comp work?
 Typically, workers’ compensation provides employees injured at the workplace with finances to cover medical expenses and lost wages.
 This insurance policy also protects employers from lawsuits when workers get injured while working in the office, construction site, or manufacturing plant.